Motor racing-Testing troubles for Mercedes as Verstappen sets pace | Sports-Games

 "If we have a smoother ride from here onwards then I think we can recover, if we have more stumbling blocks then with three days there's not a lot we can do."
 The Sakhir circuit is hosting three days of testing, half the amount the 10 teams had available last year at Barcelona's Circuit de Catalunya, before the opening race in the Gulf kingdom on March 28.

 Mercedes are chasing an unprecedented eighth successive title double this year with Hamilton aiming for his record eighth championship.
+"The second session wasn't without its challenges, but we exist to find solutions to the problems we're faced with," said Hamilton.

+"I've never seen a sandstorm come through here before in all the years that I've driven at this circuit.
+The sand was moving like rain would move."
 BEST TIME

+Verstappen's best time was one minute 30.674 seconds on the C3 tyre compound.
+"We don't need to talk about pace yet and it isn't really a discussion until we get to Q3 (final qualifying) at the first race weekend -- it's only then you see the real pace in all the cars," said Verstappen.

 Ferrari's Charles Leclerc brought out red flags 10 minutes before the lunchtime break when his car stopped on track.
 He was fifth fastest then but ended the day 11th.
 New team mate Carlos Sainz took over for the second session and was fifth overall.